200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-13-FamilyMatters.md

 -1st Round-
 The Donna, going clockwise, asks the candidates about a past incident where all candidates present were involved.
 The candidates then, in order, tell their part of the story, focusing on their loyalty.
 (Snide remarks and comments are encouraged.)
-Judging the others’ performance and Donna’s reaction, the candidates now put a card face down in front of them.
+Judging the othersâ€™ performance and Donnaâ€™s reaction, the candidates now put a card face down in front of them.
 The Donna chooses the best tales (half the candidates, rounded down) and puts a Favour on their card.
 The rest are contested.
 All cards remain face down in front of the candidates.

 -2nd Round-
 Repeat, but anti-clockwise.